MOACChain/MOAC-DOCS/Docs/subchain/deploydapp.rst

 Deploy DApp contracts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since nuwa 1.0.8, deploy DAPP on MicroChain changed to support multiple contracts.
+Since nuwa 1.0.8, deploy DAPP on MicroChain changed to support multiple Dapps.
-First, user need to deploy a Dappbase.sol to support all other DAPP contracts.
+To support First, user need to deploy a Dappbase.sol to support all other DAPP contracts.

 Requirements